The Official Success Guide for The Great Canadian Giving Challenge

 • The header image helps bring your cause’s unique touch - there’s a reason it is called “customized.”

-• Use the Great Canadian Giving Challenge logo - donors may want to donate specifically to this challenge, so make it easy for them to know where the money goes towards to
+• Use the Great Canadian Giving Challenge logo - donors may want to donate specifically to this challenge, so make it easy for them to know where the money goes

 6. Use Google Analytics to set up for success